Experience-Monks/math-as-code/README.md

 }
 ```

-Similarly, matrix multiplication typically does not use a dot or cross symbol.
+Similarly, matrix multiplication typically does not use the dot `∙` or cross symbol `×`.
 Matrix multiplication will be covered in a later section.

 #### dot product

-The dot symbol `·` can be used to denote the [*dot product*](https://en.wikipedia.org/wiki/Dot_product) of two vectors.
+The dot symbol `∙` can be used to denote the [*dot product*](https://en.wikipedia.org/wiki/Dot_product) of two vectors.
 Sometimes this is called the *scalar product* since it evaluates to a scalar.

 ![dotcross4](img/dotcross4.png)